ibm-cloud-docs/power-iaas/pricing-private-cloud.md

 {{site.data.keyword.attribute-definition-list}}

-# Pricing for IBM {{site.data.keyword.powerSys_notm}} on-premises
+# Pricing for IBM {{site.data.keyword.powerSys_notm}} On-premises
 {: #pricing-private-cloud}

 [On-premises]{: tag-red}

-{{site.data.keyword.powerSysFull}} Private Cloud provides secure and unified billing for using the hardware and software resources.
+IBM {{site.data.keyword.powerSysFull}} Private Cloud provides secure and unified billing for using the hardware and software resources.
 The following list of hardware resources is metered:

 - Virtual machines: The CPU (in cores), with processor modes (capped, shared, dedicated), and memory (in GB).